Motlogelwa41-byte/ethical-edge-open-grc/README.md

 > CVI dashboard screenshots coming soon.

+## 🤝 Contributing

+We welcome contributions from developers, researchers, climate experts, GRC professionals, and humanitarian organizations.

+To contribute:

+1. Fork the repository.
+2. Create a feature branch.
+3. Commit your changes.
+4. Push your branch.
+5. Open a Pull Request.

+Please ensure that:
+- Code follows project standards.
+- New features include tests where applicable.
+- Documentation is updated for significant changes.
+- Pull requests include a clear description of the proposed changes.

 ## 🏗️ Development Status: Alpha

 This repository contains the active development of the **Cognitive GRC Engine MVP**.